 As well as a mother dog feigning interest in her pup(s), there may also be signs of clear distress from both parties.
 Newborn puppies are not like newborn babies who cry often, to indicate their needs.
 Newborn pups spend most of their time sleeping and eating every couple of hours — therefore, they spend most of their time cuddled up against the mother dog’s tummy for easy access to her milk.
 Puppies who are being rejected will not enjoy this luxury and will often cry loudly due to extreme hunger — their growth will also be a lot slower than normal and they will become malnourished.
 In some circumstances, the mother dog may also repeatedly pick up her pups and place them down away from her, making her need for distance clear — this is extremely distressing for all involved and will require intervention from the breeder.

 In extreme circumstances, a mother may also kill and possibly eat (or attempt to eat) one or more of her litter following rejection.
-Canine cannibalism or infanticide is usually instinctual and can occur when a mother dog does not recognise her pup(s) as her own.
-This odd behavior is far more likely to take place after a caesarean section.
+Canine cannibalism or infanticide is usually instinctual and can occur when a mother dog does not recognize her pup(s) as her own.
+This odd behavior is far more likely to take place after a cesarean section.
 However, there are multiple reasons why a dam may choose to eat her pup(s) and not all of them are down to simple rejection, so it is important to monitor her closely and keep check of anything that may be cause for concern.

 Once you know the signs that a mother dog may be rejecting her pup(s), you will also need to get to the bottom of why is a dog rejecting her puppies, so you can be best placed to help.